-Budapest airport, also known as Ferenc Liszt International Airport, is located 16 km southeast of Budapest city center.
-It is the largest and most important international airport in Hungary and in 2017, it counted more than 13 million passengers.
+Budapest Airport (BUD), also known as Ferenc Liszt International Airport, is located 16 km southeast of Budapest city center.
+It is the largest and most important international airport in Hungary and counts more than 14 million passengers annually.

 NOTE: Tickets for public transport can be purchased at the airport from BKK service points, at the post office, the newspaper stands and from the ticket machines at the price of 350 HUF (1.20 euro).
 You can also buy the ticket from the driver, directly in the bus, but then the price will be 450 HUF (1.50 euro).
 Make sure you have hungarian forints (HUF) on you, since euros and other currencies are not accepted.

 At the post office you can also buy the 24-hour, 72-hour, weekly and monthly tickets for Budapest public transport.
 The post office is located at Terminal 2A (mezzanine level).
 For the BudapestCard, that includes the usage of public transport, you can ask at the Budapest Info Point at the Arrivals area of terminals 2A and 2B.

 Budapest airport has its own shuttle service, a minibus that will take you directly to Népliget Coach Station.
 You can pre-order the minibus service, and use the reservation number as a confirmation of your transfer, or you can pay for the service in cash, to the staff at miniBud counters, where you will book your transfer.

 - Minibus leaves every 30 minutes, and the journey time depends on the traffic and the addresses provided by other travellers, which can be a hassle if you are in a hurry, or simply don’t want to waste your time.

 - Contact the staff at miniBud counters to know when and from where the minibus will leave.

 Another way to travel to Budapest is with a private, door-to-door transfer from Budapest Airport to your accommodation in the city.